-Our common stock has been listed on the Nasdaq Capital Market under the symbol "ALBT" since November 10, 2022.
-Our common stock was listed on the Nasdaq Capital Market under the symbol "AVCO" from November 5, 2018 through the close of business on November 9, 2022.
-Our common shares were traded previously on the OTC Market Group Inc.'s Venture Market (the "OTCQB") since February 22, 2016, under the symbol "AVCO" since October 18, 2016 and "GTHC" prior to October 18, 2016.
+Our common stock has been listed on The Nasdaq Capital Market under the symbol "ALBT" since November 10, 2022.
+Our common stock was listed on The Nasdaq Capital Market under the symbol "AVCO" from November 5, 2018 through the close of business on November 9, 2022.